ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 ## 5. awk:
 1. See the [awk](awk) folder.
 1. See also: [git-diffn.sh](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/blob/master/useful_scripts/git-diffn.sh) in another repo of mine, my [readme here](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/blob/master/useful_scripts/README_git-diffn.md), and [my answer to how to do "Git diff with line numbers (Git log with line numbers)" here](https://stackoverflow.com/questions/24455377/git-diff-with-line-numbers-git-log-with-line-numbers/61997003#61997003).

+<a id="6-arduino"></a>
+## 6. Arduino:
+1. [arduino/Blink/Blink.ino](arduino/Blink/Blink.ino) - see how to blink built-in LED 13, how to manually "bit-bang" PWM it to dim it, and how to plot a couple opposing sawtooth waves you can view in the Arduino Serial Plotter.
+Pretty cool!

 <a id="file-structure"></a>